vladimir04/vladimir04/README.md

 9+ years of professional experience as a Frontend Developer.
 JavaScript expert and system design enthusiast.

 Curious by nature and always eager to explore new technologies.
 Believer in clean code with a strong passion for building scalable and efficient modern web applications.
-Able to switch between perfectionism and pragmatism and constanly questioning the status quo.
+Able to switch between perfectionism and pragmatism and constantly questioning the status quo.

-Steadily growing into fullstack development and recently into Jamstack.
+Steadily growing into full-stack development and recently into Jamstack.

 ## 🛠️ Skills